easolhq/easolhq.github.io/docs/reference/objects/product/schedule_section.md

 grand_parent: Objects
 ---

-When using a `schedule_section` object you have access to the following attributes:
+When using a `Schedule_section` object you have access to the following attributes:

 # schedule_section.elements